"The Strike" referred to above was the 50,000

 Schreiber station in the 1980s.

-Travelling back in time, here is a postcard from sometime in
+Travelling back, here is a postcard from sometime in

 the mid-1960s.
 The railway is prominent in the postcard photo by Harry